aswna/Environment/README.md

 #### Vim key bindings do not work as expected using from PuTTY
 See above.

+#### You are not currently on a branch... ####
+Sometimes git pull cannot succeed.
+Example:

+    Stopping at 'zsh'; script returned non-zero status.
+    > cd zsh
+    > git branch
+    * (no branch)
+      master
+    > git checkout master
+See above "Cloning, updating a submodule".

 [1]: http://www.zsh.org/ "zsh"
 [2]: http://www.gnu.org/software/screen/ "GNU screen"